xsdk-project/xsdk-examples/strumpack/README.md

 direct method.
 The sparse direct solver still uses iterative refinement, but typically only needs a single iteration.
-When compression is enabled, the LU factorization is only approximate, and the solver is used as a preconditioner fot GMRES (or BiCGStab).
+When compression is enabled, the LU factorization is only approximate, and the solver is used as a preconditioner for GMRES (or BiCGStab).

 ### Usage